 Who should attend?

-This course is a must for geotechnical practitioners supervising rotary drilling operations so that they can understand the drilling activity, maximise core recovery and quality of the work and interact more knowledgably with the drill crew.
+This course is a must for inexperienced rotary operators, as well as geotechnical practitioners supervising rotary drilling operations so that they can understand the drilling activity, maximise core recovery and quality of the work and interact more knowledgeably with the drill crews and engineers.